The Beatles: 50th Anniversary Edition

-The Beatles: 50th Anniversary Edition is an expanded reissue of the 1968 double album The Beatles by the English rock band The Beatles.
+The Beatles: 50th Anniversary Edition is an expanded reissue of the 1968 double album The Beatles (also known as "the White Album") by the English rock band the Beatles.
 It was released in November 2018 to coincide with the 50th anniversary of the original album.
-It includes a new stereo remix of the album by Giles Martin, the son of Beatles producer George Martin who had died in 2016.
+It includes a new stereo remix of the album by Sam Okell and Giles Martin, the son of Beatles producer George Martin who had died in 2016.

 Background and content

 The remixed and expanded editions of The Beatles were released on 9 November 2018.
 These sets feature 50 previously unreleased studio recordings, in addition to the Esher demos recorded at Harrison's house.
 The four editions are a three-CD deluxe set, containing the original double album and one CD of demos recorded at Kinfauns, George Harrison's house in Esher; a seven-disc super deluxe edition, which adds three CDs of outtakes and a Blu-ray disc; a two-LP edition, comprising the original release; and a four-LP edition, two discs of which contain Esher demos.
 Following the announcement of these editions in September, a preview containing three versions of "Back in the U.S.S.R." was released on Spotify and iTunes.